Boes-man/pangeo_unleashed/readme.md

 # Pangeo Unleashed Lab Github

-This used with the [Pangeo Unleashed](https://medium.com/p/5cdfc2c045f4/edit) blog and is a step by step version, without the extra context of the original blog.
+This repo is used with the [Pangeo Unleashed](https://medium.com/p/5cdfc2c045f4/edit) blog and is a step by step version, without the extra context of the original blog.
 The idea would be to copy and paste the commands in sequence.

 ## Prerequisites:
 - Terraform